-This assessment-based online program will include self-led courses with assignments to provide foundational training for medical school faculty.
-Completion of the program will require approximately 35 hours and cover:
+This assessment-based online program includes 14 self-led courses with assignments to provide foundational training for medical school faculty.
+Completion of the program requires approximately 35 hours and covers:

 - The structure and requirements of medical education

 - How to be an effective and efficient faculty member

 - The nuts and bolts of curriculum development and teaching

 - Strategies for assessment, feedback, and evaluation of medical students

 To graduate, participants must complete all courses and assignments and pass a final exam.
 Courses include readings, videos, interactive modules, quizzes, and assignments.

 Graduates receive a certificate, a letter of congratulations noting the accomplishment, a letter to their department chair, and a press release to distribute locally.
 They are also listed on the STFM website.
 A total of 35 CME credits are available for completion of this course.

 As a participant:

 - You must complete all courses and assignments within 12 months to graduate.